Recommendations

 9

-We recommended that processes be strengthened to ensure that patients with positive CRC screening test results receive diagnostic testing within the required timeframe.
+We recommended that processes be strengthened to ensure that contractor tuberculosis skin test results for all projects are documented.

 Closure Date: